This blog post is definitely for the techies amongst you!

 - Windows Azure: operating system as an online service - Microsoft SQL Azure: fully relational cloud database solution - Windows Azure platform AppFabric: makes it simpler to connect cloud services and on-premises applications

 If you can’t see the video above, then here’s a direct link.
-However, as it’s a YouTube video, it may be blocked by your web filter – unfortunately I couldn’t find a copy anywhere else.
+However, as it’s a YouTube video, it may be blocked by your school filter – unfortunately I couldn’t find a copy anywhere else.

 Fascinating fact: Steve Marx has blogged about how he made this video - using just PowerPoint & Community Clips.
 I’m envious of his talent.